 This course is an advanced level course after students have successfully completed the LCC1010, LCC2010 and/or attained an equivalent standard.
 It provides comprehensive language communication training.
 Special attention is paid to (1) recitation readings of national Putonghua proficiency test (PSC) and oral communication training via discussions of selected topics and oral presentations; (2) written Chinese communication training, e.g., appreciation and writing practice of Chinese couplets and early modern metrical poems; and (3) variety of poetic literary styles will be studied.
-This course is very helpful in terms of improving students' literary appreciation, writing skills and the Chinese proficiency level for the Chinese Communicative Competency Test: the Written Chinese Proficiency Test for the Hong Kong Region (WCPTHK) and the national Putonghua Proficiency Test (PSC).
+This course is very helpful in terms of improving students' literary appreciation, writing skills and the Chinese proficiency Test for the Chinese Communicative Competency Test: the Written Chinese Proficiency Test (PSC).